brandur/sorg/content/passages-drafts/001-portland.md

 The city's beautiful.
-Calm and well-maintained downtown streets spread out to become eclectic inner city suburbs where each house has an interesting shape and a cluster of wild shrubbery instead of a boring lawn.
+Calm and well-maintained downtown streets spread out to become eclectic inner city suburbs where each house has an interesting shape and clusters of wild shrubbery instead of the usual lawn.
 The shops and sights offer an amazing variety; in the first few days we ate at Atsuri, a ramen shop whose only other location is Tokyo, had espresso and Turkish delight at the top of a